What Animal Care and Service Workers Do

 Animal care and service workers train, feed, groom, and exercise animals.
 They also clean, disinfect, and repair animal cages.
 They play with the animals, provide companionship, and observe behavioral changes that could indicate illness or injury.

-Animal trainers train animals for riding, security, performance, obedience, or assisting people with disabilities.
+Animal trainers train animals for obedience, performance, riding, security, or assisting people with disabilities.
 They familiarize animals with human voices and contact, and they teach animals to respond to commands.
 Most animal trainers work with dogs and horses, but some work with marine mammals, such as dolphins.
 Trainers teach a variety of skills.
-For example, some may train dogs to guide people with disabilities; others teach animals to cooperate with veterinarians or train animals for a competition or show.
+For example, some may train dogs to guide people with disabilities; others teach animals to cooperate with veterinarians, or they train animals for a competition or show.

 Pet sitters look after animals while their owner is away.
+Most pet sitters feed, walk, and play with pets daily.
 They go to the pet owner’s home, allowing the pet to stay in its familiar surroundings and follow its routine.
-Most pet sitters feed, walk, and play with pets daily.
 More experienced pet sitters also may bathe, groom, or train pets.
-Pet sitters typically watch over dogs, but some also take care of cats.
+Pet sitters typically watch over dogs, but some also take care of cats and other pets.